aborrero/fw-admin/README.md

 	# [...]
 	```

-5. Check an edit the `/etc/init.d/firewall` startup script.
+5. Check and edit `/etc/default/fw` and the `/etc/init.d/fw` startup script (the former edit is mandatory, init.d edit is optional).

 6. Run it.